Haplogroup A (mtDNA): Popular culture

 The mummy "Juanita" of Peru, also called the "Ice Maiden", has been shown to belong to mitochondrial haplogroup A.

 In his popular book The Seven Daughters of Eve, Bryan Sykes named the originator of this mtDNA haplogroup Aiyana.

 Eva Longoria, an American actress of Mexican descent, belongs to Haplogroup A2.
+Michelle Rodriguez, an American actress with a Dominican mother, is likewise in A2.